gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

     version: v0.11.4
 ```

-Every component reference has a *name* field.
-This name is only the identifier of the component reference within
-the *Component Descriptor*.
-Furthermore, every entry contains the component name and version of the referenced
-*Component Descriptor*.

-As later elaborated in the context of *Component Repositories*, component references do not need to declare an access
+As elaborated later in the context of *Component Repositories*, references to components do not need to declare an
-attribute.
+access attribute.
+The lookup is always done by their name and version.

-## Identifier for Sources, Resources and Component References
+### Identifier for Sources, Resources and Component References

 Every entry in the *sources*, *resources* and *componentReferences* fields has a *name* field.
 The following restrictions
 for valid names are defined: